Seniors Got Talent Chattanooga

 Our Sponsors

-On August 8, 2023, 10 Seniors performed in the Big Show “Seniors Got Talent” at the Silverdale Center Creekside Theater.
+On July 31, 2025, 12 acts performed in the Big Show “Seniors Got Talent” at the Silverdale Center Creekside Theater.

 Congratulations to all contestants for a superb performance!